 There are two spacious bathrooms, and both have a shower attachment above the bath.

 A high chair and travel cot are available on request.
-The cottage has its own broadband, and there is a 32 in Panasonic TV with Freeview.
+The cottage has free wi-fi and there is a 32 in Panasonic TV with Freeview.

 We also have a put-u-up bed available, which some guests find useful if they have visitors staying overnight or an extra child.
 There is no charge for use of the put-u-up bed.

-Please note that although we usually charge £120 a night, short breaks during peak seasons such as Christmas and New Year and bank holidays are charged at 75% of the weekly rate.
-We do not offer single ight stays in the winter.
+Please note that although we usually charge £120 a night for short breaks, short stays during peak seasons such as Christmas and New Year and bank holidays are charged at 75% of the weekly rate.

 The Worcestershire region